bardpedersen/oxar_is_bored/docs/xbox_map_arm.md

 You can refer to this button mapping diagram when driving thorvald and controlling the arms with the teleop_arm.py

+When endeffectors are not active they will follow the arms so that the camera always follows the y-axis (global frame).
+The tilt will remain from its last setpoint.

 **L3** is **Left stick** pressed down, and **R3** is **Right stick** pressed down.